Don't Do This on Your Resume

 - Generic Phrases

-There are useless phrases that are used quite often whether it is because of the inability of some people to think of something more valuable to write or from a lack of knowledge.
+There are many useless phrases that are used quite often whether it is because of the inability of some people to think of something more valuable to write or from a lack of knowledge.
 They just haven't been taught what to write, yet We don't know, but here are some common examples so you don't make these mistakes on your resume.
 Most of the time these phrases provide no value.
 Instead, they merely state the obvious and take up space that could have been used more productively.
-Some common phases are:
+Here are eight of these common phases:

 - Team player or works well in a group